THARAK-RAM1/kops-kubernetes-cluster/grafana/README.md

 ## 4.Add prometheus as a data source
-Grafana is just a metric visualization tool it does't know where your metrics are stored so you need to add prometheus as a data source for retrieving metric from prometheus
+Grafana is just a metric visualization tool it does't know where your metrics are stored so you need to add prometheus as a data source for retrieving metric from prometheus.

 Add prometheus url in Grafana data source